 First, operating a store on a cross-border platform is quite expensive, with yearly operating fees of easily USD 10,000, a commission on every sale which varies between 3-6 % and a one-time fee of around USD 25,000.
 Add to this the fixed and commission fees of service providers who create, design, and operate your store, and margins will be limited.

 Moreover, cross-border sales only account for a tiny percentage of the total China e-commerce market (some estimate around 5%).
 Finally, when operating from abroad, companies tend to refrain from or do not know how to engage in relevant marketing activities tailored to the Chinese consumer.

-Operating a domestic e-commerce channels has many advantages.
-The main drawback is the requirement to set up a subsidiary in China to enlist with a platform, and sell goods domestically in China.
+Operating domestic e-commerce channels has many advantages.
+The main drawback is the requirement to set up a subsidiary in China to enlist with a platform and sell goods domestically in China.
 A secondary issue, at least for some categories of products (e.g. cosmetics), is that the goods to be sold must meet local requirements.

 Overall, and unless certain local restrictions prevent domestic sales in China, most companies now tend to use cross-border e-commerce as a stepping stone.
 Or they skip it altogether and directly focus on domestic e-commerce channels through a newly-established Chinese subsidiary.

 Local China office to manage customers, distributors, franchisers, retailers, and e-commerce

 Increasingly, companies decide to set up a China office to manage their sales channels more directly and effectively while retaining various levels of involvement with and control over marketing, branding, customer data, pricing, distribution, and brand proposition.